-- a: HyperSnap for block and file services requires the same license.
-After purchasing and importing the license file for the HyperSnap feature, a user can create snapshots for both block and file services. - b: HyperReplication for block and file services requires the same license.
-After purchasing and importing the license file for the HyperReplication feature, a user can create remote replications for both block and file services.
+a: HyperSnap for block and file services requires the same license.
+After purchasing and importing the license file for the HyperSnap feature, a user can create snapshots for both block and file services.

+- b: OceanStor 2200 V3 (8 GB memory) does not support the file systems - c: HyperReplication for block and file services requires the same license.
+After purchasing and importing the license file for the HyperReplication feature, a user can create remote replications for both block and file services. - d: OceanStor 2200 V3 does not support.